-We check the identity of all visitors and volunteers coming into educational establishment.
-Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the educational establishment site.
+We check the identity of all visitors and volunteers coming into St Paul's.
+Visitors are expected to sign in and out in the office visitors' log and to display a visitor's badge while on the school site.
 Any individual who is not known or identifiable will be challenged for clarification and reassurance.

-The educational establishment will not accept the behaviour of any individual, parent or anyone else, that threatens educational establishment security or leads others, child or adult, to feel unsafe.
-Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to the educational establishment site.
+St Paul's will not accept the behaviour of any individual, parent or anyone else, that threatens educational establishment security or leads others, child or adult, to feel unsafe.
+Such behaviour will be treated as a serious concern and may result in a decision to refuse the person access to school site.